Key Opportunity Zones in Charlotte

-The Eastland Area Planestablished a vision for Eastland Mall and the surrounding area defined by a unique town center, attractive mixed-use corridors and distinct gateways.
+The Eastland Area Plan established a vision for the former Eastland Mall site and the surrounding area.
+The plan is defined by a unique town center, attractive mixed-use corridors and distinct gateways.
 A new development plan is underway for the mall site which will transform the site into a more vibrant destination that spurs economic activity and acts as a community hub that serves East Charlotte and beyond.

 North End and North Tryon

-Freedom Drive is a major transportation corridor from Uptown to I-85.
-The area has seen an increase in commercial redevelopment activity, and investment in the established neighborhoods - such as Wesley Heights, Bryant Park, Enderly Park and Ashley Park - that line the corridor.
-Current infrastructure investmentsunderway in this area include Ashley Rd sidewalks and the Tuckaseegee/Berryhill/Thrift Rd roundabout.
+Freedom Drive is a major transportation corridor from Uptown to Interstate85.
+The area has seen an increase in commercial redevelopment activity, and investment in its established neighborhoods, such as Wesley Heights, Bryant Park, Enderly Park and Ashley Park.
+Current infrastructure investments underway in this area include Ashley Road sidewalks and the Tuckaseegee Road, Berryhill Road and Thrift Road roundabout.

-Rozzelles Ferry is located just northwest of Uptown, close to the West Trade/Beatties Ford Road corridor.
-The area has seen recent investment in office, neighborhood-serving retail, streetscapeand greenway connections.
-As part of the West Trade/Rozzelles Ferry CNIP, Rozzelles Ferry Road will be improved to provide a pedestrian-friendly streetscape and a safe connection to the CityLYNX Gold Line station.
+Rozzelles Ferry is located just northwest of Uptown, close to West Trade Street and Beatties Ford Road.
+The area has seen recent investment in office, neighborhood-serving retail, streetscape and greenways.
+As part of the West Trade/Rozzelles Ferry CNIP, Rozzelles Ferry Road will provide a pedestrian-friendly streetscape and a safe connection to the CityLYNX Gold Line station.